WPManageNinja/fluentsupport-dev-docs/docs/hooks/filters/_user_authentication_filters.md

 **Reference**
 `apply_filters('fluent_support/registration_form_fields', $fields)`

-<b>`$fields` is specifically for showcasing registration form fields.
-However, keep in mind that the actual structure in the main code might have slight differences, and you can find the registration form field array defined in main code.</b>
+<b>`$fields` is used here as an illustrative variable to represent the raw array value found in the main filter, demonstrating the registration form fields data.</b>

 This filter is located in <br>
 `fluent-support/app/Hooks/Handlers/AuthHandler.php`